-- Iron deficiency: if your diet is lacking in iron, your red blood cells will not be able to carry as much oxygen.
-This can make you feel tired, lethargic (lacking energy) and dizzy.
+- Iron deficiency: if your diet is lacking in iron, your red blood cells are unable to carry as much oxygen.
+This can make you feel tired, lacking energy and dizzy.
 Sometimes, an iron deficiency can also cause mouth ulcers.

 - Coeliac disease is caused by intolerance to a protein called gluten, which is found in wheat, rye and barley.
 The condition causes the small intestine to become inflamed.
-Mouth ulcers are also a common symptom in adults with the coeliac disease.
+Mouth ulcers are also a common symptom of coeliac disease.

 - Crohn's disease is a condition that causes inflammation of the gut, leading to ulcers developing in both your stomach and mouth.